Sigismund Gelenius: Life

-His work
+Work

 Gelenius translated Erasmus's Moriae, as well as works by Petrarch and Cicero into Czech.
 For Froben he edited Ammianus Marcellinus and the Periplus of the Erythraean Sea (1533), the Historia Miscella (1535, published under the title Eutropii insigne volumen), the Naturalis Historia of Pliny the Elder (1539, revised 1545) and the works of Tertullian (1539, collaborating with Beatus Rhenanus), along with many other works.
 All those listed were published after Froben's death by the partnership of his son Hieronymus and son-in-law Nikolaus Episcopius.
 The edition of the Periplus was full of errors which were not corrected until the 10th century Heidelberg manuscript was returned to Heidelberg in 1816.